-47.1-1017.39 Texas Hold'Em Bonus Poker.
+47.1-1017.39 Texas Hold 'Em Bonus Poker.

-Texas Hold'Em Bonus Poker is the trademarked poker variation game, the rights to which in October 2007, were owned by Shuffle Master Inc. in Las Vegas, Nevada.
+Texas Hold'Em Bonus Poker is the trademarked poker variation game, the rights to which on January 1, 2004, were owned by Mikohn Gaming Corporation in Las Vegas, Nevada.
 Texas Hold'Em Bonus Poker must be played according to the following rules:

-(1) Texas Hold'Em Bonus Poker may be played only on tables displaying the Texas Hold'Em Bonus

-Poker table layout.
+- (1) Texas Hold'Em Bonus Poker may be played only on tables displaying the Texas Hold'Em Bonus Poker table layout.
 A single deck of fifty-two (52) cards is used.
 Players play against the dealer but not any other players.
 The objective of the game is to beat the dealer by making a higher ranking five card poker hand utilizing the five community cards and the player's two hole cards.
 Neither of the player's hole cards needs to be used in the final hand.
-Table stakes does not apply to this game.

-- (2) Each player must make an initial wager on the ante (blind).
+Table stakes does not apply to this game. - (2) Each player must make an initial wager on the ante (blind).
 At this time the player has the option to make an additional bonus wager.
 The bonus wager does not have to equal the ante bet.
-Winning bonus wagers are paid according to a paytable that must be prominently displayed at the table.
-The player may also place an optional progressive wager as long as the ante wager is in place.
-Once all players place their bets, the dealer will press "coin in" on the keypad to indicate a progressive wager.
-The dealer will then remove all progressive bets from the table and place them in the tray.
-The dealer then follows house procedures for dealing the regular game. - (3) Any dealer tip delivered as a wager may be placed on the "ante" hand, provided that the player has placed a personal wager on the same hand.
-If a player continues play with any subsequent wager, the dealer's tip on the "ante" may remain in play whether or not the player adds a subsequent and corresponding wager(s) for the dealer. - (4) Immediately prior to each round of play, the dealer shall shuffle and cut the cards.
-The dealer will deal two cards to each player and the dealer position area, one at a time face down in a clockwise manner starting to the dealer's left.
-If using a mechanical shuffling device, the cards can be dispensed in two card groups for the players and dealer then five card groups for the community or five community cards first and then two card groups for the players and dealer.
-The first player to receive a card, or cards, is the player to the left of the dealer; the dealer receives cards last. - (5) An incorrect number of cards dealt to a player constitutes a misdeal to that player only.
-The player receiving the misdealt cards retains the player's ante, and any wager.
-An incorrect number of cards dealt to the dealer constitutes a misdeal for the hand, and all players retain their ante, and any wagers.
-Any number of exposed cards does not constitute a misdeal.
-If the dealer exposes a card, the dealer will turn the card over and continue dealing. - (6) After each player and the dealer have received two cards, there is a betting round.
-Each player can decide to stay in the game by making a bet, two times their ante wager on the flop bet (not to exceed one hundred dollars) or fold, forfeiting both their ante and bonus wagers.
-If a player folds the dealer will collect the ante and bonus wagers and place the player's two cards into the discard rack.
-If the player who has folded made a progressive wager, then the cards will be placed on the progressive sensor until the end of the game when the dealer pays according to the posted paytable. - (7) The dealer then burns one card, deals three community cards from the deck, and turns them face upward in the designated flop area.
-Community cards are common to the hand of every active player in the pot and the dealer.
-If the dealer is using a mechanical shuffling device, this step is not needed. - (8) After the flop, each player has the option to check or bet before the turn card is dealt.
+Winning bonus wagers are paid according to a paytable that must be prominently displayed at the table. - (3) Immediately prior to each round of play, the dealer shall shuffle and cut the cards.
+The dealer will deal two cards to each player and the dealer position area, one at a time face down in a clockwise manner starting to the dealer's left. - (4) After each player and the dealer have received two cards, there is a betting round.
+Each player can decide to stay in the game by making a bet, equal to the ante wager on the flop bet or fold, forfeiting both their ante and bonus wagers.
+If a player folds the dealer will collect the ante and bonus wagers and place the player's two cards into the discard rack. - (5) The dealer then burns one card, deals three community cards from the deck, and turns them face upward in the designated flop area.
+Community cards are common to the hand of every active player in the pot and the dealer. - (6) After the flop, each player has the option to check or bet before the turn card is dealt.
 A player can make a bet, equal to the ante wager, on the turn.
 Should a player choose to check (not bet), the player is still active in the game.
-The turn bet is an optional bet. - (9) The dealer then burns one card and deals another community card face upward in the designated turn area. - (10) After the turn, each player has the option to check or bet before the river card is dealt.
-A player can make a bet, equal to the ante wager, on the river.
-Should a player desire to check (not bet), the player is still active in the game.
-The river bet is an optional bet.
+The turn bet is an optional bet. - (7) The dealer then burns one card and deals another community card face upward in the designated turn area.